 4. Set up the second fraction with the intent to cross off mg by placing 1 mg in the numerator.
 Based on the known equivalency that 1000 mcg are equal to 1 mg, place 1000 mcg in the denominator:

 5. Cross off mg diagonally.
 Set up the third equation with the intent to cross off mcg by placing it in the numerator.
-Plug in the information previously calculated, which was 40.9090 mcg/minute:
+Place the information previously calculated, which was 40.9090 mcg/minute:

 6. Cross off mcg diagonally.
 Set up the fourth fraction with the intent to cross off minutes.
-Based on the known equivalency of 60 minutes in 1 hour, plug in 60 in the numerator and 1 hour in the denominator:
+Based on the known equivalency of 60 minutes in 1 hour, place 60 in the numerator and 1 hour in the denominator:

 7. Cross off min diagonally.
 Review the equation to ensure the goal unit has been met.
 It has been met, so multiply across the numerators and the denominators, and then divide the final fraction: